Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Planning

 \subsection{Discussion}

 Efficient agent planning reframes reasoning from an unbounded generation process into a budget-aware control problem.
-In the \textbf{single-agent} regime, we observe a clear taxonomy of \textit{inference-time strategies}, ranging from adaptive budgeting to structured search, and \textit{learning-based evolution} that amortizes cost via policy refinement and skill memory.
-In the \textbf{multi-agent} regime, the focus shifts to topological pruning and the distillation of collective intelligence.
-Across both, the unifying trend is the migration of computation from \textit{online search} to \textit{offline learning} or \textit{structured retrieval}, enabling agents to achieve complex goals within strict resource constraints.
+In the \textbf{single-agent} regime, inference-time strategies decide how much computation to spend on the current problem, while learning-based evolution amortizes planning cost across future problems.
+In the \textbf{multi-agent} regime, efficiency depends on controlling the communication topology and protocol so that collaboration improves solution quality without turning coordination into the dominant cost.
+Across both settings, the unifying trend is the migration of computation from expensive \textit{online search} to cheaper \textit{offline learning}, reusable memory, or structured retrieval.

+\paragraph{Planning as Meta-Control.} A deeper way to view efficient planning is as meta-control: the planner must decide not only what action to take, but also how much reasoning, search, tool use, or communication should precede that action.
+This makes planning efficiency fundamentally different from simply shortening the generated reasoning trace.
+A short plan can be inefficient if it causes repeated failures, while a longer deliberation can be efficient if it prevents costly environment interactions or tool calls.
+Thus, the right unit of analysis is end-to-end cost, including tokens, wall-clock time, external actions, retries, and coordination overhead.

+\paragraph{Depth, Breadth, and Amortization.} The methods surveyed in this section expose three recurring efficiency axes.
+First, \textbf{depth control} decides how far a single agent should search, reflect, or decompose before acting.
+Second, \textbf{breadth control} decides how many agents, branches, or candidate plans should be explored in parallel.
+Third, \textbf{amortization} shifts useful planning knowledge into policies, skills, or memories so that future tasks require less online deliberation.
+These axes are complementary but also compete for budget: deeper single-agent search may reduce the need for multi-agent debate, while stronger memory or skill reuse may reduce both search depth and communication breadth.

+\paragraph{When More Planning Becomes Inefficient.} A key open question is how to identify the stopping point of planning.
+Additional search, reflection, or debate has diminishing returns: early deliberation may eliminate obvious errors, but later deliberation may mostly rephrase existing ideas or introduce new inconsistency.
+This is especially important in multi-agent systems, where additional agents can improve diversity but also create redundant messages and longer consensus processes.
+Efficient planners therefore need progress signals that estimate the marginal value of continued reasoning, rather than relying on fixed numbers of steps, agents, or debate rounds.

+\paragraph{Coupling Planning with Memory and Tools.} Planning sits between memory and tool use.
+Memory reduces planning cost by storing reusable subgoals, plans, failures, and skills; tools reduce planning burden by externalizing computation or verification.
+At the same time, planning determines when to retrieve memory, when to update memory, and when to call tools.
+This makes planning the controller of cross-component cost allocation: an efficient planner may spend more tokens upfront if doing so avoids repeated retrieval, unnecessary tool calls, or failed environment interactions.
+Conversely, better memory and tools can shorten planning by providing reusable evidence and executable operations.
+A planner should therefore be evaluated by whether it reduces total agent cost: fewer unnecessary tool calls, fewer repeated memory retrievals, fewer environment steps, and fewer multi-agent messages, while preserving task success.